 - Shares experience to help you reduce your learning curve

-- Concepts apply across different brands of flash
+- Beautiful Photography Concepts apply across different brands of flash

-- Gear mentioned inside is somewhat dated now
+- The gear mentioned inside is somewhat dated now

 In other words, it’s a how-to guide for telling the story of your subject.